Emmanuel Hospital Association – India

 Most physicians, nurses and other health professionals have chosen to work with EHA over more lucrative opportunities in India’s larger cities, the US or the Middle East.
 In all, EHA employs 118 physicians, 453 nurses, and 139 community health staff.
 Most physicians are Indian born and educated.
 Many have received postgraduate medical training in the US and Europe, and they are joined each year by hundreds of volunteer physicians from these nations.

-EHA is excited to offer cross-cultural elective experience in medicine, nursing, dentistry, physiotherapy, pharmacy, hospital administration, and public health for students who are interested in expanding their horizons and being challenged by an experience in India.
-EHA currently runs an elective program for about 100 health profession students per year.
+EHA is excited to offer cross-cultural self-paced experience in medicine, nursing, dentistry, physiotherapy, pharmacy, hospital administration, and public health for students who are interested in expanding their horizons and being challenged by an experience in India.
+EHA currently runs an self-paced program for about 100 health profession students per year.

-Educational electives are normally between 4 and 16 weeks in length, and placement is arranged at one of the 21 hospitals.
+Educational self-paceds are normally between 4 and 16 weeks in length, and placement is arranged at one of the 21 hospitals.
 The exact assignment depends on the size and location of the hospital the students prefers.
 Larger hospitals provide more variety but less opportunity for hands on clinical work, while smaller hospitals generally give less variety but more opportunities to get involved with patient care.
+Previous INMED Learners who served at this training site include these Graduates.

 Student Lodging & Meals